 Using consistent tension throughout a set also means you use workout methods that are similar to bodybuilding or powerlifting.
 This includes working a single exercise for reps rather than doing things like burpee push-ups where you alternate between different movements in a given set.

-GSC also uses periodization and workout templates in a similar way to classic lifting strategy.
-You can have workout blocks emphasizing strength, hypertrophy and endurance or power.
-You can also do whole body workouts 2-3 times a week or split routines like a ABA, BAB style or push-pull-squat approach.
+GSC also uses periodization and workout templates in a similar way to the classic lifting strategy.
+You can have workout blocks emphasizing strength, hypertrophy, and endurance or power.
+You can also do whole-body workouts 2-3 times a week or split routines like an ABA, BAB style, or push-pull-squat approach.

 #3 Progressive tension control